Thousand points of light: History

 I have spoken of a thousand points of light, of all the community organizations that are spread like stars throughout the Nation, doing good.
 We will work hand in hand, encouraging, sometimes leading, sometimes being led, rewarding.
 We will work on this in the White House, in the Cabinet agencies.
 I will go to the people and the programs that are the brighter points of light, and I will ask every member of my government to become involved.
 The old ideas are new again because they are not old, they are timeless: duty, sacrifice, commitment, and a patriotism that finds its expression in taking part and pitching in.

 Bush did not attribute the phrase to either Burroughs or Lewis.
 It has been speculated Bush avoided all mention of William S. Burroughs in his first two major speeches because he did not wish to associate his candidacy or incipient presidency with Burroughs' controversial works and personal escapades.

 A 1991 article in The New York Times noted that the phrase had inspired "a host of caustic political satires, including cartoons of devastated communities as 'a thousand points of blight.'"

 U.S. President Donald Trump mocked the phrase at a rally in Montana on July 5, 2018, asking "What does that mean?
 I know one thing: Make America Great Again we understand.
 Putting America first we understand.
 Thousand points of light, I never quite got that one.
 What the hell is that?
 Has anyone ever figured that one out?
 It was put out by a Republican wasn't it?"

-The term "a thousand points of light" was further popularized in Canadian songwriter Neil Young's legendary rock anthem titled "Keep on Rocking in The Free World", where the lyrics bemoan "...a Thousand Points of Light, for the homeless man".
+The term "a thousand points of light" was further popularized in Canadian songwriter Neil Young's rock anthem titled "Rockin' in The Free World", where the lyrics bemoan "...a Thousand Points of Light, for the homeless man".